-The scope of facilities, required to interconnect the proposed Generating Facility and provide the requested 70 net MW output at the POI taking into account the requested deliverability status and in support of the Charging Capacity for ACDS, are detailed in Attachment 1 to this Appendix A report.
+The scope of facilities required to interconnect the proposed Generating Facility and provide the requested 37.8 net MW output at the POI taking into account the requested deliverability status are detailed in Attachment 1 to this Appendix A report.
 The proposed plan for interconnecting the Generating Facility is illustrated in Figure A.1. and Figure A.2 illustrates the proposed location of the Generating Facility.
 Additional information is provided in Table A.2